kubeflow/website/content/docs/components/hyperparameter.md

 Events:                 <none>
 ```

-The demo should start a study and run three jobs with different parameters.
+The demo should start an experiment and run three jobs with different parameters.
-When the `spec.Status.Condition` changes to *Completed*, the StudyJob is
+When the `spec.Status.Condition` changes to *Completed*, the experiment is
 finished.

 ### TensorFlow operator example